leandrosardi/my.saas/README.md

 end # module BlackStack
 ```

-7. Some AI assistants use to add `blackstack_db` as a plugin of the sequel classes.
+**Guideline 8.** Some AI assistants use to add `blackstack_db` as a plugin of the sequel classes.
 That is not correct.

 E.g.: The class below has a line `plugin :blackstack_db`.
 That is not necessary.